Spherical maximal operators with fractal sets of dilations on radial functions: Introduction

-is called the {\em quasi-Assouad dimension} (L\"u--Xi \cite{LX16}).
-From the definitions one sees that always $\dim_\mathrm{qA} E\le \dim_\mathrm{A} E$ and in some examples the inequality is strict (see \cite{FraserBook}).
 Rutar \cite{Rutar24} gave a simple characterization of the functions that can occur as the (upper) Assouad spectrum of a set.
 We shall adopt the convention that when a set $E\subset [1,2]$ is given, we denote by $\gamma$ either the quasi-Assouad or the Assouad dimension, depending on the context.
 Then $0\le \beta\le\gamma \le 1$.

 To state our result for $d=2$ we introduce, for $\alpha\in\mathbb{R}$, the quantity

 \begin{thm} Let $d=2$ and $E\subset [1,2]$, and $\beta=\dim_{\mathrm M} E$.
 Then

 \end{thm}